jdinkla/GeomAlgLib/README.md

 # GeomAlgLib

-This project containts algorithms and datastructures for geometric algorithsm.
+This project containts algorithms and datastructures for some geometric problems.

 The code was written in 1998 for a
 [diploma thesis](https://jdinkla.github.io/software-development/1998/10/19/geometric-algorithms-in-haskell.html).